The Anatomy of a Six-Figure Email Course

 But first, it helps to remember the basics of an online business.
 I see each one composed of “assets.”
 Some assets pay you in cash, others with the email address of a potential customer.
-Most of online business is creating these assets, tweaking them, and getting them to run to perfection.
+Most of the online business is creating these assets, tweaking them, and getting them to run to perfection.

 And the best part?

 This email course will be infinitely scalable and repeatable.
 Meaning: it will work on your behalf each and every week to sell your products or services and won’t require any ongoing input from your end.
-It will, quite literally, be a money making machine.
+It will, quite literally, be a money-making machine.
 But contrary to what we often read, these machines take years to build.
 (Mine took me two years to get to six figures.)

-But before I get to how I built the machine, it’s important to know how I got there, and how what seems from the outside like an overnight result was instead several YEARS of trial and error.
+But before I get to how I built the machine, it’s important to know how I got there and how what seems from the outside like an overnight result was instead several YEARS of trial and error.
 And if you want to skip around, use the table of contents below:

-Preface: Drive-bys don’t buy
+Preface: Drive-bys Don’t Buy

 So, first up, I tried ads…And (brace yourself) they didn’t work.

-This led to hosting our own networking events in our hometown, which then led to us teaching free business seminars to the business community (on topics like building web applications, starting a startup, and so on).
-And this started to pay off — we ended up with a multi-month pipeline of signed work, largely sourced from seminar attendees or referrals from attendees.
+This led to hosting our own networking events in our hometown, which led to us teaching free business seminars to the business community (on topics like building web applications, starting a startup, and so on).
+And this started to pay off — we ended up with a multi-month pipeline of signed work, primarily sourced from seminar attendees or referrals from attendees.
 Progress!

-Lesson learned: Teach people stuff and they’re more likely to buy.
+Lesson learned: Teach people stuff, and they’re more likely to buy.

 So I started to write content for the site’s blog that would target the kind of people who could benefit from Planscope.
-I’d write about pricing, getting clients, networking, and all the other topics that appealed to the type of person who I built the app for.
+I’d write about pricing, getting clients, networking, and all the other topics that appealed to the type of person I built the app for.

 Like any good content marketer, I had call-to-actions on the blog that linked over to Planscope.
 But once again, no one was buying.
 Argh!
 I was doing all the right tactics.
 It was the ad effort all over again.
-But instead of just my paying with my money, I paid with hours and hours of writing.
-But, alas, organic search to blog post to call-to-action… no results.
+But instead of just paying with my money, I paid with hours and hours of writing.
+But, alas, organic search to the blog post to call-to-action… no results.

 It wasn’t until I tried to actually put myself in the shoes of someone who found a blog article of mine that it all started to really make sense:

-“I’m frustrated because I think I’m undercharging and keep getting BS clients, I’m going to go to Google to voice my frustration.
+“I’m frustrated because I think I’m undercharging and keep getting BS clients.
+I’m going to go to Google to voice my frustration.
 ‘Hey Google, how do I charge more?’
 Now I’m on some website that has a… really interesting… and in-depth article on raising your rates.
 Stellar!
 This was great.
 I think I know what to do now.
 Oh, wait, there’s more? …Project management software?
 Hrm.
 Thanks, but no thanks.”

-I had to create more relevant call-to-actions and then lead people toward becoming the right customers for Planscope.
+I had to create more relevant call-to-actions and lead people toward becoming the right customers for Planscope.
 I had to get them to where I was.

-With my agency, we had to host seminars where we’d show case studies and examples of how redesigning your website could lead to more sales before the value of what we were offering started to click.
+With my agency, we had to host seminars to show case studies and examples of how redesigning your website could lead to more sales before the value of what we were offering started to click.
 The business owners who sat through our seminars started to see us as an authority in creating websites that increase sales and revenue.